Learn something new every day More Info... by email

 A bachelor's degree in a human services subject is usually the least amount of education needed to become a licensed grief counselor.
 Increasingly, a master's degree in psychology or social work is preferred in grief counselor jobs.
 Licensed grief counselors work in individual and group settings while unlicensed bereavement counselors often speak with clients on an individual or family basis.

 Volunteering in a grief counseling job at a hospice is a good way to start to become a grief counselor.
 A hospice is a living setting that cares for people who are close to dying.
 Hospices provide counseling for bereaved family and friends after their loved one passes away.
-By volunteering at a hospice, it's possible to get training and supervision in grief counseling to help you decide if you want to get further training, education and licensing to become a grief counselor.
+By volunteering at a hospice, it's possible to get training and supervision in grief counseling to help you decide if you want to get further training, education and licensing as a grief counselor.

 Supervised work hours plus passing an exam are needed to become a grief counselor with licensed credentials.
 The number of supervised hours depends on your location.
 The American Academy of Grief Counseling has education programs and certification information for funeral directors, hospital workers and anyone who wishes to become a grief counselor.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!